How can we help you today?

 Once your data is clean, it’s time to look for the story it’s telling.
 Are there regular peaks around November?
 Do site visits dip in June?
 Recognizing these patterns helps you anticipate demand instead of reacting to it.

-Sort your data by different time frames like weekly, monthly, quarterly and visualize it using graphs or pivot tables.
+Sort your data by different time frames like weekly, monthly, and quarterly, then visualize it using graphs or pivot tables.
 Look for:

 • Recurring sales spikes (e.g., back-to-school rush or holiday bumps)